 Besides the gestures, the major controls is the seek bar.

-Along with the seek bar are positioned at the bottom of the screen.
+Along with the seek bar, several buttons are positioned at the bottom of the screen.
 This is like in just any other media player application.
 It will disappear automatically after some time but it can be brought back up by tapping on the screen once.

 - Seek bar: Slide it or tap on a certain point in time to navigate different positions of a video.